kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 This annotation controls whether a DaemonSet pod should be evicted by a ClusterAutoscaler.
 This annotation needs to be specified on DaemonSet pods in a DaemonSet manifest.
-When this annotation is set to `"true"`, the ClusterAutoscaler is allowed to evict a DaemonSet Pod even if other rules would normally prevent that.
+When this annotation is set to `"true"`, the ClusterAutoscaler is allowed to evict a DaemonSet Pod, even if other rules would normally prevent that.
 To disallow the ClusterAutoscaler from evicting DaemonSet pods, you can set this annotation to `"false"` for important DaemonSet pods.
-If this annotation is not set then the Cluster Autoscaler follows its overall behaviour i.e evict the DaemonSets based on its configuration.
+If this annotation is not set, then the Cluster Autoscaler follows its overall behaviour (i.e evict the DaemonSets based on its configuration).

 {{< note >}}
 This annotation only impacts DaemonSet pods.